To understand how something will end, we have to understand how it began.

 On issues of Internet governance, I propose the use of dollars as a common, universal unit of strength for measuring societal forces.

-sum up the amount of spending that the M/P force field is going to need to achieve its goals.
+to achieve its goals.
 There are slightly different multipliers for "new funding to be appropriated" versus "already allocated funding," as laying people off meets more resistance than new pork-barrel spending, but a unit multiplier is sufficient for first-cut analysis.
 Add to this the cost of catastrophes that the policies could prevent, multiplied by their likelihood.

 Doing all this quantitatively is difficult, but engineering is all about back of the envelope calculations.